Mhankk/wp-auto-tags-link/README.md

 ## Installation

-1. Upload the `auto-tag-links` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wp-auto-tag-links` folder to the `/wp-content/plugins/` directory.
 2. Activate the "Auto Tag Links for Posts" plugin through the 'Plugins' menu in WordPress.

 ## Usage